microsoft/BotFramework-WebChat/README.md

 If you want to test a feature or bug fix that has not yet been released, you will want to point your Web Chat package to Web Chat's daily feed, as opposed the official npmjs feed.

 Currently, you may access Web Chat's dailies by subscribing to our MyGet feed.
-To do this, you will need to update the registry in your project. **This change is reversable, and our directions include how to revert back to subscribing to the official release**.
+To do this, you will need to update the registry in your project. **This change is reversible, and our directions include how to revert back to subscribing to the official release**.

 ## Subscribe to latest bits on `myget.org`